 It’s a flavor combination that’s so wrong it’s right: chocolate and peanut butter.
 Made famous in the early 1900s by H.B.
 Reese’s peanut butter cups, this American treasure has sparked the inspiration for hundreds of different dessert recipes (and some savory ones too).
 From cakes and candies to bars, cupcakes and ice cream, it’s safe to say that the American love for peanut butter and chocolate is here to stay.
-And what better way to celebrate this incredible culinary invention than with a truly unstoppable pie.
-A whipped mousse filling and chocolate cookie crust make this super easy tart truly tasty.
-All you need is a couple staple ingredients and a mixer and this pie can be yours in less than an hour.
+And what better way to celebrate this incredible culinary concoction than with a truly unstoppable pie.
+A whipped mousse filling and chocolate cookie crust makes this super easy tart truly tasty.
+All you need is a couple staple ingredients and this pie can be yours in less than an hour.
 Learn how to make it in this online pastry class with our host!

 Chocolate & Peanut Butter Pie